Skip to main content

 What is the definition of domestic violence?

-Violence that arises between husband and wife, boyfriend and girlfriend, gay couples, members of the same family and household are considered in the District of Columbia and other jurisdictions as domestic violence.
-However, unlike other forms of violence, this type implies some sort of intimate relationship between the attacker and victim; to read more about domestic violence, visit our page on student domestic violence violations.
+Violence that arises between husband and wife, boyfriend and girlfriend, LGBTQ+ couples, and members of the same family and household is considered domestic violence in D.C. and throughout much of the U.S. However, unlike other forms of violence, this type implies some sort of intimate relationship between the attacker and victim.

 What is the definition of verbal assault?